-CHAPTER 34 TIRE REBUILDING AND TIRE STORAGE
+CHAPTER 34 TIRE REBUILDING AND TIRE STORAGE Section 29-29 ta of the

 (Amd) 3401.1 Scope.
-Tire rebuilding and tire storage shall comply with the requirements this chapter and Section 116 for items involving building construction, services or systems.
-Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+Tire rebuilding and tire storage shall comply with the requirements this chapter and section 116 for items involving building construction, services and/or systems.
+Pursuant to Connecticut General Statutes, section 29-291a as amended by Public Act 21-165, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.
 Tire rebuilding plants, tire storage and tire byproduct facilities shall comply with this chapter, other applicable requirements of this code and NFPA 13.
 Tire storage in buildings shall also comply with Chapter 32.